DNA origins

 One T2 sample was also identified at a Cardium Pottery culture site in north-eastern Spain.
 Indo-European invasions during the Bronze Age Wilde et al. (2014) tested mtDNA samples from the Yamna culture, the presumed homeland (or Urheimat) of Proto-Indo-European speakers, and found T2a1b in the Middle Volga region and Bulgaria, and T1a both in central Ukraine and the Middle Volga.
 The frequency of T1a and T2 in Yamna samples were each 14.5%, a percentage higher than in any country today and only found in similarly high frequencies among the Udmurts of the Volga-Ural region.

 Haplogroups T1 and T2 were also part of the Bronze Age samples retrieved from the Corded Ware culture (T1a, T1a1’3, T2, T2b2b, T2b4f, T2c) and the Unetice culture (T2b, T2c), both in Central Europe.
 The Corded Ware culture is associated with the expansion of Y-haplogroup R1a from the northern Russian steppe, while Unetice marks the arrival of R1b lineages around modern Germany.
-Nonetheless, the maternal lineages recovered in Germany and Switzerland display a strong continuity with Neolithic samples from the same region, and could have been absorbed by the Indo-European male invaders.
+Nonetheless, the maternal lineages recovered in Germany and best generic levitra overnight Switzerland display a strong continuity with Neolithic samples from the same region, and could have been absorbed by the Indo-European male invaders.
 The only subclades found in Bronze Age Indo-European cultures that have not (yet?) been found in Neolithic Europe are T2b2b and T2b4f.”

 • farmer foundStuttgart